LawA system of rules adopted by a nation or community to govern the behavior of people and organizations.

 MoralA principle that applies to questions of right and wrong.
 For example, the golden rule that asks that you treat others as you would like to be treated. requirement that interior materials of a building be free of VOCs.

 Automation RulesAutomation rules, also known as business rules, are rules that are enforced or implemented by an application or system.
 For example, the business rule that salespeople must properly enter all data related to a contact, customer and order before commission will be paid for a deal.

 GuidelinesRules that are open to significant interpretation.
 This allows for flexible responses based on conditions and circumstances.
 For example, a school may have guidelines for disciplining students who have broken a rule.
 Such guidelines may suggest approaches that can be applied creatively to meet the needs of the student and their classmates.

 Hard and Fast RuleA rule that is not open to interpretation or evasion.
 For example, parents that set a time limit for playing with mobile devices each evening that is not extendable whatever the situation.

 Unspoken RuleA rule that is understood by members of a group without being communicated.
-For example, a team where it is generally understood that you can't go home before the boss.Expectations for behavior set by a society or culture.
+For example, a team where it is generally understood that you can't go home before the boss.society or culture.
 These evolve over time as a matter of tradition and can't be directly controlled.
 Enforcement occurs via social processes.
 For example, the norm amongst joggers to never run down the middle of a trail but to run on the same side as you would drive e.g. on the right in the United States.